MEDIA GUIDES / Video

 Upload and Storage Capabilities

-Top video APIs automate upload and storage, handling retries, partial failures, and security without manual steps.
-Use resumable uploads, flexible storage, and auto CDN caching to easily handle files big and small.
+The best video APIs automate upload and storage, handling retries, partial failures, and security without manual steps.
+Use resumable uploads (uploads that can pause and continue after a network interruption instead of restarting), flexible storage, and auto CDN caching to easily handle files big and small.
 Optimized storage saves bandwidth, speeds delivery, and lowers transfer fees.

 Transcoding and Format Support

 The right API can automatically transcode files into multiple formats.
+Transcoding is the process of converting video from one codec or format to another so it plays across devices.
 Support for modern codecs, such as H.264, HEVC, and VP9, ensures compatibility across devices and browsers.
 Batch transcoding and customizable presets enable you to maintain consistency across your video library without manual intervention, while API-driven workflows allow you to automate complex pipelines.

 Streaming and Playback Integration

 If your API solution offers streaming capabilities, you can embed live and on-demand content with minimal setup, leveraging out-of-the-box players or light custom integrations.
-Adaptive bitrate streaming adjusts to the viewer’s bandwidth for smooth playback, even on low-speed connections, switching quality levels on the fly.
+Adaptive bitrate streaming is a technique that delivers video in multiple quality levels and switches between them based on the viewer’s connection speed.
+It adjusts to the viewer’s bandwidth for smooth playback, even on low-speed connections, switching quality levels on the fly.

 Real-Time Video Processing

-For interactive apps, a top video API with real-time processing hooks lets you add overlays or filters on the fly, powering features like live comments or face detection.
-Webhooks and WebRTC power live chat and annotations in virtual events and gaming.
-Low latency ensures speed without sacrificing functionality, even under heavy load.
+For interactive apps, a video API with real-time processing hooks lets you add overlays or filters on the fly, powering features like live comments or face detection.
+Webhooks (automated HTTP callbacks that notify your application when an event occurs) and WebRTC power live chat and annotations in virtual events and gaming.
+For truly interactive use cases, look for sub-second latency via WebRTC (typically under 500 milliseconds), compared to the 6–30 seconds common with standard HLS delivery.

 Analytics and Usage Insights